lichman0405/chemvcs/docs/02-architecture-overview.md

 The server may optionally support:

 - Additional metadata (e.g. owner, ACLs) stored in a server-side database;
-- Background tasks such as garbage collection and packfile creation (later).
+- Background tasks such as garbage collection and packfile creation (optional future automation).

 ### 4.3 Client–Server Interaction